ntran0429/real-estate-project/README.md

 # migration-project
-Analysis of real estate in the US.
+Analysis of the real estate market in the US.
 Applicable in real estate, marketing, logistics, etc.